PrincetonUniversity/VST/lib/test/README.md

 ## The examples

-In the test clients, unlike the library modules, we put the .c files and the .v files into the same directory.
+In the test clients, we put the .c files into test/src and the .v files into test/proof.

 One limitation of the current VSU system is that the `main` function must always be by itself in a separate .c file.